 Set on the Vrbas river, Banja Luka is a gorgeous green city that is known for its tree-lined avenues, boulevards, gardens, and parks.
-It is influenced both by Austro-Hungarian and Ottoman times and it is pretty noticeable in the Banja Luka’s architecture, as it is noticeable in the whole country.
-Take a walk through Gospodska street, check out amazing landmarks in the city centre and then go a bit outside of the city and admire the amazing nature that is surrounding it.
+It is influenced both by Austro-Hungarian and Ottoman times and it is pretty noticeable in Banja Luka’s architecture, as it is noticeable in the whole country.
+Take a walk through Gospodska street, check out amazing landmarks in the city center and then go a bit outside of the city and admire the amazing nature that is surrounding it.
 You can read more about Banja Luka in one of our previous blog posts or download our Cultural Places App and find our media guide through this gorgeous city.

 © Darko Gavric/ CC BY-SA 3.0

 Jajce is a small city south of Banja Luka, set on the confluence of rivers Pliva and Vrbas.
 That is the spot where Pliva is forming its famous waterfalls – the most popular attraction in Jajce.
 Jajce has an amazing Old Town – Jajce Fortress that is a remain from the medieval times, a true gem that you must photograph.
 Also, you will find historical museums where you will learn how important Jajce was in WWII.

 River Una, a natural border between Bosnia and Croatia is often considered to be the most beautiful river in Bosnia.
 There is so much beauty in and around this wild and crystal-clear river.
 Visit Martin Brod, a small village in the Una National Park where you will get the chance to experience astonishing Una waterfalls and eat the best brown trout in your life.